 Finally, using a simple personalized name banner in your website navigation is an effective way to give your returning customers a friendly welcome back.

-Fresh Relevance functionality allows you to tailor the website navigation bar content to your business goals, or to personalize it for each individual.
+Fresh Relevance functionality allows you to tailor the website navigation bar content to your business goals, or to personalize it for each individual, without you needing any coding knowledge.
 You can even combine approaches for optimal results.

 Download your copy of The Dynamic Content Playbook to learn how to get started with real-time content in your marketing.